hamptonpieryc/website/content/docs/club-rules.md

-**5.2.5** Honorary Treasurer: The Honorary Treasurer shall be responsible for all financial business of the Club and shall keep or cause to be kept books of account as are necessary to give a true and fair view of the state of finances of the Club; cause all returns as are required by law in relaton to such accounts to be rendered at the due tme; prepare an Annual Balance Sheet as at 31 December in each year and cause such Balance Sheet (and accounts as necessary) to be audited at least once annually and shall thereafter cause the same to be exhibited in the Club’s premises at least fourteen days before the date of the Financial General Meeting; and administer such insurance
+**5.2.5** Honorary Treasurer: The Honorary Treasurer shall be responsible for all financial business of the Club and shall keep or cause to be kept books of account as are necessary to give a true and fair view of the state of finances of the Club; cause all returns as are required by law in relaton to such accounts to be rendered at the due time; prepare an Annual Balance Sheet as at 31 December in each year and cause such Balance Sheet (and accounts as necessary) to be audited at least once annually and shall thereafter cause the same to be exhibited in the Club’s premises at least fourteen days before the date of the Financial General Meeting; and administer such insurance